Learning to Manage Stress

 "So, before you return home tonight, put the burden of work down.
 Don't carry it home.
 You can pick it up tomorrow.
 Whatever burdens you're carrying now, let them down for a moment if you can.”

-Stress is pretty much common to us all in today’s pressure-cooker world.
+Unfortunately, stress is everywhere.
 It is our responsibility, however, to do what we can to lessen the stress factors in our life wherever possible.
 To do this the following tips can help.

 Write down all your cares and worries.
 Put them in order of priority and eliminate those that aren’t important.